Trace methods for stable categories I: The linear approximation of algebraic K-theory: Introduction

 The implication $(ii) \Rightarrow (i)$ is obtained by adapting a classical argument, notably found in \cite[Section 5.2]{Kaledin}, where it is presented as the gist of the proof of the localization theorem for Hochschild homology proven by \cite{Keller}.
 A close variant of this argument also appears in \cite[Theorem 3.4]{HoyoisScherotzkeSibilla}.
 Comparing universal properties, we then obtain our main result:

-\begin{cor}[Stable K-theory is THH] There is a natural, canonical transformation $\Klace\Rightarrow\THH$ which exhibits its target as the initial fiberwise-exact invariant under its source.
+\begin{cor}[Stable K-theory is THH] There is a natural, canonical transformation $\Klace\Rightarrow\THH$ which exhibits its target as the initial tangentially exact invariant under its source.
 In particular, $\THH$ is stable K-theory. \end{cor}

-The present paper is a precursor for our upcoming work \cite{HarpazNikolausSaunier}, where we show that $\THH$ lifts to a functor $\TCatEx\to\PgcSpGen$, a genuine version of the category of polygonic spectra introduced in \cite{KrauseMcCandlessNikolaus}, and that this structure restricts in particular to a genuine cyclotomic structure on $\THH(\Ccal, \map)$.
+The present paper is a precursor for our upcoming work \cite{HarpazNikolausSaunier}, where we show that $\THH$ lifts to a functor $\TCatEx\to\PgcSpGen$, a genuine version of the category of polygonic spectra introduced in \cite{KrauseMcCandlessNikolaus}, and that this structure restricts in particular to a genuine cyclotomic structure on $\THH(\Ccal, \map)$; in particular, we are able to recover the cyclotomic trace from K-theory to topological cyclic homology from those results, in a higher categorical version of Schlichtkrull's ideas~\cite{SchlichtkrullCyclotomicTrace}.
 We then deduce that the Goodwillie-Taylor tower of laced K-theory is given by the limit of the truncation tower of $\TR(\Ccal, M)$, in particular recovering the main result of Lindenstrauss-McCarthy in \cite{LindenstraussMcCarthyTaylorTower}.
 In fact, those statements will fit in a general framework applicable to any Verdier localising invariant on $\CatEx$ in place of K-theory.
 We note that one of the shortcomings of the formalism of the present paper is that it does not explain or allow to construct the $S^1$-action on $\THH$; this part will also be covered by the forthcoming paper.

 This paper and its successor \cite{HarpazNikolausSaunier} grew out of a manuscript of the second author \cite{MFO} prepared for the 2018 Arbeitsgemeinschaft: Topological Cyclic Homology in Oberwolfach.
 The second author would like to apologize for the extended delay in bringing these ideas to publication.